AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++

 +++**Does [!DNL Dynamic Media] use the existing Adobe CDN (Content Delivery Network)?**
-Yes, [!DNL Dynamic Media] uses Adobe's robust, top-tier delivery network.
+Yes, [!DNL Dynamic Media] uses Adobe's robust, high-performance delivery network.

 * Top rich media vendor to Internet Retail 1000, nine years in a row.
-* 24/7/265 support, 99.95% SLAs.
+* 24/7/365 support, 99.95% SLAs.
-* Proven infrastructure serving more than 800 clients world wide, 3.5 petabytes of traffic per month and more than 500 million assets in management, 60% growth in traffic year over year.
+* Proven infrastructure serving more than 800 clients worldwide, 3.5 petabytes of data transfer per month and more than 500 million assets managed, 60% annual growth in traffic.

 +++